Steven Haggerty

 1. Conversion Rate

 Conversion rate measures how many leads turn into paying customers.
-Divide the number of conversions by the total number of leads to calculate this.
-For example, if 50 out of 500 leads make purchases, your conversion rate is 10%.
-A low rate might mean you're targeting the wrong audience or that your offer isn't compelling enough.
+Divide conversions by total leads to calculate this.
+If 50 out of 500 leads make purchases, your conversion rate is 10%.
+A low rate might mean you're targeting the wrong audience or your offer isn't compelling.

-Tip: Experiment with A/B testing in outreach campaigns to improve your conversion rate.
+Tip: Experiment with A/B testing in outreach campaigns.
 Test different email subject lines, LinkedIn messages, or calls-to-action to identify what resonates.

 2. Cost Per Lead (CPL)

 This metric calculates how much you spend to acquire a single lead.
 Divide total campaign costs by the number of leads generated.
-For example, if a LinkedIn ad costs $1,000 and garners 100 leads, your CPL is $10.
-High CPL can stem from poorly optimized ads or relying on broad targeting.
+If a LinkedIn ad costs $1,000 and garners 100 leads, your CPL is $10.
+High CPL can stem from poorly optimized ads or overly broad targeting.

 Tip: Use specific targeting options on LinkedIn to refine your audience and reduce CPL.
 Focus on industries, job titles, or company sizes that fit your ideal client profile.